DanielCardonaRojas/verify/README.md

 typedef Validator<S, T> = Either<List<ValidationError>, T> Function(S subject);
 ```

-So you can create your own validator by just specifying a function for exmple:
+So you can create your own validator by just specifying a function for example:

 ```dart
 final Validator_<String> emailValidator = (String email) {